FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 ## Setting up a FusionAuth API key

-Once the user has logged in via the FusionAuth application, we can retrieve their FusionAuth profile and consents using the [FusionAuth Typescript module](https://www.npmjs.com/package/@fusionauth/typescript-client), provided with an API key.
+Once the user has logged in via the FusionAuth application, we can retrieve their profile, consents, and family information from FusionAuth using the [FusionAuth Typescript module](https://www.npmjs.com/package/@fusionauth/typescript-client), provided with an API key.

 Navigate to Settings and then API Keys, then add a key.
 Add a name for the key and take note of the generated key value.

 Following the principle of least privilege, you can restrict the permissions for the key.
 For our app, we only need to enable the get action for `api/user`, the get and post actions for `api/user/consent`, and the get, post, and put actions for `/api/user/family`.
-This will let the key get basic user information, modify permissions to view the app, create a family and assign users to it.
+This will let the key get basic user information, grant or revoke consents to view the app, create a family and assign users to it.
 If you leave the key with no explicitly assigned permissions, it will be an all-powerful key that can control all aspects of your FusionAuth app.
 You should avoid doing this!

 {% include _image.liquid src="/assets/img/blogs/family-api/family-api-api-key.png" alt="Limiting the scope of the created API key." class="img-fluid" figure=false %}